ryankemmer/IntellivestTradingBotCDK/README.md

 ## Updating this project

+* Edit python lambda code in `buyingfunction` folder to update buying logic
-* Edit python lambda code in `functions` folder to update trading logic
+* Edit python lambda code in `sellingfunction` folder to update selling logic
-* Run `pipreqs functions --force` in the root directory of the project to update Python dependencies
+* Run `pipreqs buyingfunction --force` and `pipreqs sellingfunction --force` in the root directory of the project to update Python dependencies
 * <b>Optional</b> - test to make sure container will build

 ```